UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-cloud/overview.md

 **Note**:
 * The Atlassian account email address should be entered in the Username field instead of the account username.
-* For version 1.0.36 or earlier, you must enter API token created with scope in the App Password field.
+* For version 1.0.36 or earlier, you must enter API token in the App Password field.
 * Base API Url is https://api.bitbucket.org/2.0